SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 > If the `projects/` directory already exists, for some reason, then the `mkdir` command would normally fail and emit a message; this would also mean that the subsequent `ln` command would not run (as they're connected via `&&`).
 So we use the `-p` option to tell `mkdir` not to complain.

-You can make sure that everything is OK by checking that you can see the `incidents/` directory, that's contained in this repo, via this new `projects/` directory in your dev container user's home directory.
-Here's an example, with what you might expect to see (the `incidents/` directory is visible near the end of the list):
+You can make sure that everything is OK by checking that you can see the directories inside the repo, via this new `projects/` directory in your dev container user's home directory.
+Here's an example, with what you might expect to see:

 ```shell
 $ find -L $HOME/projects -maxdepth 2 -type d